 As can be seen in Table 5, the overall noise reduces when more than one WCT amplifier is powered up.
-This noise reduction is due to the fact that noise is averaged by the passive summing network at the output of the amplifiers.
+This noise reduction is a result of the fact that noise is averaged by the passive summing network at the output of the amplifiers.
 Powering down individual buffers gives negligible power savings because a significant portion of the circuitry is shared between the three amplifiers.
 The bandwidth of the WCT node is limited by the RC network.
 The internal summing network consists of three $30k\Omega$ resistors and a 80pF capacitor.
 It is recommended that an external 100pF capacitor be added for optimal performance.
 The effective bandwidth depends on the number of amplifiers that are powered up, as shown in Table 5.

-The WCT node should be only be used to drive very high input impedances (typically greater than $500M\Omega$).
-Typical application would be to connect this WCT signal to the negative inputs of a ADS1294/6/8 to be used as a reference signal for the chest leads.
+The WCT node should be only be used to drive very high input impedances (typically greater than $500M\Omega$ ).
+Typical application would be to connect this WCT signal to the negative inputs of a ADS129x to be used as a reference signal for the chest leads.

 As mentioned previously in this section, all three WCT amplifiers can be connected to one of eight analog input pins.
-The inputs of the amplifiers are chopped and the chopping frequency varies with the data rates of the ADS1294/6/8.
+The inputs of the amplifiers are chopped and the chopping frequency varies with the data rates of the ADS129x.
 The chop frequency for the three highest data rates scale 1:1.
-For example, at 32kSPS, the chop frequency is 32kHz.
-The chopping frequency of the four lower data rates (that is, 4kSPS, 2kSPS, 1kSPS, and 500SPS) have the chop frequency fixed to 4kHz.
+For example, at 32kSPS data rate, the chop frequency is 32kHz in HR mode with WCT\CHOP = 0.
+The chopping frequency of the four lower data rates is fixed to 4kHz.
+When WCT\CHOP = 1, the chop frequency is fixed to highest data rate (that is, $f{MOD}/16$ ) frequency, as shown in Table 13.
 The chop frequency shows itself at the output of the WCT amplifiers as a small square wave riding on dc.
-The amplitude of the square wave is the offset of the amplifier and is typically 5mV{PP}.
+The amplitude of the square wave is the offset of the amplifier and is typically $5mV{PP}$ .
 This artifact as a result of chopping is out-of-band and thus does not interfere with ECG-related measurements.
-As a result of the chopping function, the input current leakage on the pins with WCT amplifiers connected sees increased leakage currents at higher data rates and as the input common voltage swings closer to 0V (AVSS), as shown in Figure 50.
+As a result of the chopping function, the input current leakage on the pins with WCT amplifiers connected sees increased leakage currents at higher data rates and as the input common voltage swings closer to 0V (AVSS), as described in Figure 54.

-Note that if the output of a channel connected to the WCT amplifier (for example, the V lead channels) is connected to one of the pace amplifiers for external pace detection, the artifact of chopping appears at the pace amplifier output.
+Note that if the output of a channel connected to the WCT amplifier (for example, the V lead channels) is connected to one of the PACE amplifiers for external PACE detection, the artifact of chopping appears at the PACE amplifier output.